MAGALA-RICHARD/apsimNGpy/doc/api.rst

        ``base_name`` is optional but the experiment may not be created if there are more than one base simulations.
 Therefore, an error is likely.

-   .. py:method:: apsimNGpy.core.experimentmanager.ExperimentManager.refresh_model(self) (inherited)
+   .. py:method:: apsimNGpy.core.experiment.ExperimentManager.refresh_model(self) (inherited)

    for methods that will alter the simulation objects and need refreshing the second time we call
    @return: self for method chaining

-   .. py:method:: apsimNGpy.core.experimentmanager.ExperimentManager.add_fac(self, model_type, parameter, model_name, values, factor_name=None) (inherited)
+   .. py:method:: apsimNGpy.core.experiment.ExperimentManager.add_fac(self, model_type, parameter, model_name, values, factor_name=None) (inherited)

    Add a factor to the initiated experiment.
 This should replace add_factor. which has less abstractionn @param
    model_type: model_class from APSIM Models namespace @param parameter: name of the parameter to fill e.g CNR